mattmaniak/fiflo/README.md

 - input - gets the key and parses it,

-- keys - basic actions of every supported key,
+- keys - keyboard bindings that don't insert chars, e.g. arrows,

 - memory - (de)allocation of the memory for the text,

 - options - "--help" and friends parameters,

+- path - pathname, basename setting from arg,

 - print - various magic that prints the text,

-- shortcuts - keyboard bindings that don't insert chars, e.g. arrows,

 - ui - user interface components like bars.